College of Social Sciences, Arts and Humanities Masters Excellence Scholarship

-The Masters Excellence Scholarships are available to new UK/EU applicants registering for a full- or part-time, campus-based Masters degree within the College of Social Sciences, Arts and Humanities starting in the 2018-19 academic year from the following departments:
+The Masters Excellence Scholarships are available to new UK/EU applicants registering for a full- or part-time, campus-based Masters degree within the College of Social Sciences, Arts and Humanities in the following subject areas:

 - Archaeology and Ancient History